-My mother used to come to the International Rescue Committee center for counseling, and they supported her with cash assistance.
+My mother used to come to the International Rescue Committee center for counselling, and they supported her with cash assistance.
 With that cash assistance, we were able to rent an apartment of our own.
-Then my mother signed me up for beauty salon classes at the center.
+Then my mother signed me up for beauty salon classes at the centre.

 I hope to open my own beauty salon.
 I hope to return to my country.
 I hope to have a good future.
 I hope that my dad will find help and recover.
 If anything happens to him, I wouldn’t be able to bear losing another person I love.